Can separate property become community property in Washington State?

 Likewise, if a spouse marries and then adds the other spouse’s name to accounts that hold separate funds or stocks, a judge could rule that this asset has become community property in that it was a gift to the marital community.
 Spouses may decide to loan separate property to the other spouse and transfer that property into a community account.
 However, while the spouse, who initially owned the property, may consider the money to be a loan, a judge may not see it that way.
 As such the “loan” could be classified as a gift and therefore the receiving spouse would not have to pay it back in a divorce.

 Adding spouse’s name to deeds

 No one wants to believe that their marriage will ever end in divorce, and some spouses make the decision to add the other spouse’s name to a house’s deed or to other properties.
 This can be a big mistake as a court may see this action as a transfer of ownership to the marital community.

 Paying the mortgage or upkeep expenses on a separately owned property from community property may also lead to problems.
 During the marriage, wages are community property.
 If one spouse owns a home but either or both spouses make payments from wages, it could establish a community property interest for the other spouse over time.
-Dividing community property in Washington State can be complicated so it would be of great benefit for people to meet with a family law attorney, if either spouse files for divorce.
+Dividing community property in Washington State can be complicated so it would be of great benefit for people to meet with a family law attorney or family law mediator if either spouse files for divorce.